TGroom/Bipedal-Locomotion/README.md

 08/03/2023 - BipedalImprovingRealism4.
 Result: Human like walking.
 Marginally gaining higher rewards

-19/04/2023 - FYP_Feet.

-19/04/2023 - FYP_NoFeet.
-[Removed feet for this run]

-19/04/2023 - FYP_2x128
-20/04/2023 - FYP_3x128

-FYP_NoFeet\BipedalAgent
-610.1

-FYP_3x64\BipedalAgent
-241.6

-FYP_3x512\BipedalAgent
-615.1

-FYP_3x128\BipedalAgent
-632

-FYP_2x512\BipedalAgent
-588.7

-FYP_2x256\BipedalAgent
-547.9

-FYP_2x128\BipedalAgent
-201.6

-	Reduced maximum joint force from 1000 to 100 and maximum joint strength setting in joint driver from 2 to 1.
+* Reduced maximum joint force from 1000 to 100 and maximum joint strength setting in joint driver from 2 to 1.
-	Increased lower bound on domain randomisation of friction from 0.1 to 0.6.
+* Increased lower bound on domain randomisation of friction from 0.1 to 0.6.

 23/04/2023 - FYP_3x128 Results: faster training than 3x128 & higher overall reward

-	DONE: Do not randomise start orientation!
+* Do not randomise start orientation!
-	TODO: Double check movement direction and orientation rewards are in the correct directions!!!! ---- Not Needed
-	DONE: Realistic Rigid Body Masses (Hip mass was 0.5) m1 was 38, m2 was 2, m3 was 0.5
+* Realistic Rigid Body Masses (Hip mass was 0.5) m1 was 38, m2 was 2, m3 was 0.5

-	Rewards for foot force were added back in place of upper leg forward / backward reward Reward for velocity changed to z and x directions Reward for minimising body angular velocity and acceleration added Some reward weights changed, force weight from 0.002 to 0.005, at weight from -1 to -2 Added random start orientation back in to hopefully improve symmetry of walking gait
+* Rewards for foot force were added back in place of upper leg forward / backward reward
+* Reward for velocity changed to z and x directions
+* Reward for minimising body angular velocity and acceleration added
+* Some reward weights changed, force weight from 0.002 to 0.005, at weight from -1 to -2

-------------- Folder Format -------------

-Run (Tuning the Reward Function) Due: 27/02/2023
-	Experimenting to get human like walking
-	[X] Remove step in the way of goal
-	[X] Replace the target with a velocity vector (Target rotation & Target speed) [X] Remove target cube position sensor input
-	[X] Remove conditionalReverse() ???

----- Human Like Walking Agent Done ----

-Realism Due: 06/03/2023
-	[X] Improving the realism of the physics engine
-	[X] Improving the realism of the environment by adding friction forces [X] Adding domain randomisation to the ground

-	1.1 [X] Create stairs and steps generation code

-	2.1 [-] Create a script to evaluate reliability of the model [X] External perturbation code created

-	2.2 [ ] Write code which outputs foot movement data that can be plotted

-	3.1 [#] Adding a PD joint controller
-	3.2 [ ] Adding domain randomisation to the joint actuators

-	4.1 Removing Sensors

-	If this works:
-	[ ] Tidy up code

----- Realistic Human Like Walking Agent Done ----

-Experimenting with the setup:
-	[ ] TEST: With vs without feet
-	[ ] TEST: Changing the number of parrallel agents with: 1, 2, 4, 8, 16, (32)
-	[ ] TEST: Changing the number of time steps the agent can take (episode length increased) from 500 to 5000

-AblationStudy Due: 13/03/2023
-	[ ] TEST: Removing sensors so that only the minimal and realistic sensors are required whilst still being able to walk like a human

----- Sim-To-Real Applicable Agent ----

-[X] ADD STEPS AND STAIRS

-ANNshape Due: 22/04/2023
-	Use 9 Different ANN shapes and investigate the differences in the learned behaviour

-Idea: Allow it to vary the stepping time as an output so that it can hone in on the correct gait step rate
-Idea: foot off ground height specific reward

-Idea: do not peanalise contact with the ground when it falls [x]
-Idea: peanalise multiple steps (ground contacts) per cycle

-Auto Startup:
-"C:\Program Files\Unity\Hub\Editor\2021.3.9f1\Editor\Unity.exe" -projectPath "C:\Users\Thomas Groom\Desktop\Blind-Bipedal-Locomotion\Bipedal Stair Traversal" -batchmode

-DEPRECATED --------

-1st Phase - Get it to take steps like a human
-TODO:
-	[/] - Replicate simulation results from report by Oregon State University [/] - Improve physics simulation realism - what does this mean?
-		[ ] - Realistic max joint force parameters etc...
-		[X] - Realisic COG and mass similar to a human
-	[-] - Get LSTM to work?
-	[X] - Remove target object as the goal and instead use velocities of the robot and perhaps rotation of the robot?

-2nd Phase - Abstract away sensors and actuator control to make it realistic to a robot
-TODO:
-	[ ] - Implement PD controller to go between the ANN and the actuators [ ] - Reduce inputs to be realistic to a real life robot

-3rd Phase - make it traverse steps
-TODO:
-	[/] - Step generation algorithm
-		[X] - Single step between origin and target with some randomisation [ ] - More advanced random single steps (calling a seperate script) [ ] - Multiple steps together to form stairs
-		[ ] - Research suitable randomisation parameters

-###Joint Configuration Due: 27/03/2023
-###	Use 5 different joint configurations to determin the most important joints to walking reliably
+* Added random start orientation back in to hopefully improve symmetry of walking gait